swiftlang/swift-evolution/proposals/0261-identifiable.md

 Model layer code that performs these computations often has no dependencies outside the standard library itself.
-It is unlikely to accept a dependency on SwiftUI.
-If `Identifiable` doesn't move to the standard library Swift programmers will need to continue using their own variation of this protocol and will need to ensure it is able co-exist with SwiftUI.
+It is unlikely to accept a dependency on a UI framework that defines its own `Identifiable` protocol.
+If `Identifiable` doesn't move to the standard library Swift programmers will need to continue using their own variation of this protocol and will need to ensure it is able co-exist with other similar definitions found in other frameworks higher up the dependency stack.
 Unfortunately none these variations are likey to be compatible with one another.

 ## Proposed solution